 Russian ombudsman appeals to OSCE, Council of Europe, UN over Butina’s detention

-MOSCOW, August 21 (RAPSI) – Russia’s ombudsman Tatyana Moskalkova told journalists on Tuesday that she had handed petitions concerning Maria Butina’s detention in the U.S. to the United Nations High Commissioner for Human Rights, the Council of Europe Secretary General and OSCE.
+MOSCOW, August 21 (RAPSI) – Russia’s ombudsman Tatiana Moskalkova told journalists on Tuesday that she had handed petitions concerning Maria Butina’s detention in the U.S. to the United Nations High Commissioner for Human Rights, the Council of Europe Secretary General and OSCE.

 According to Moskalkova, Butina, who is accused by American authorities of illegal activity as a foreign agent, must be released from detention.
 The ombudsman’s motion for the Russian national’s release has been submitted to the U.S. ambassador to Russia Jon Huntsman.